-The Information Systems Administrator works approximately 34 weeks per year (term time), plus an additional 8 weeks outside of term time, according to the needs of the School and as directed by the Director of Operations.
+The Byron House Secretary works approximately 34 weeks per year (term time), plus an additional 5.5 weeks outside of term time, according to the needs of the School and as directed by the Director of Operations.

-The post is full time, 8:30am-4:30pm Monday to Friday, though the Information Systems Administrator can expect to be called upon to work outside of these hours for example, to cover for absent colleagues (e.g. covering Reception until 6pm) or attend staff meetings or training after school.
-In addition, as for all staff, the Information Systems Administrator can expect to attend periodically at evenings and weekends for special events in the school's calendar.
+The post is full time, 8:00am-4:30pm Monday to Friday, though the Byron House Secretary can expect to be called upon to work outside of these hours for example, to cover for absent colleagues (e.g. covering Reception until 6pm) or attend staff meetings or training after school.
+In addition, as for all staff, the Byron House Secretary can expect to attend periodically at evenings and weekends for special events in the school's calendar.

-The schedule of 8 weeks to be worked outside of term is determined by the Director of Operations but is likely to involve working approximately one week each after the ends of the Michaelmas and Lent Terms, three weeks after the end of the Summer Term, two weeks before the beginning of the new Michaelmas Term, two days each before the beginning of the Lent and Summer Terms (to coincide with staff training days) and one to two days during one of the half terms.
+The schedule of 5.5 weeks to be worked outside of term is determined by the Director of Operations but is likely to involve working approximately one week each after the end of each term, two to three days before the start of the Lent and Summer Terms (to coincide with staff training days) and the remaining week and a half before the beginning of the new Michaelmas Term.